 Email & Employee Recon

-# theHarvester — emails, subdomains, hosts from public sources
+# theHarvester — emails, subdomains, and hosts from public sources

 theHarvester -d target.com -b all